 (9) Dates, daily hours, total hours of actual operation and idle time,

-(10) rate with reference or category,
+(10) Blue Book rate with reference or category,

 (11) Amount

-(12) Applicable hourly operating cost
+(12) Applicable Blue Book hourly operating cost

 (13) Invoices for all rental equipment.

 b.
 Hourly Owned Equipment Rates.
 The base rate for the machine and attachments represent the major cost of equipment ownership, such as depreciation, interest, taxes, insurance, storage, and major repairs.
 The hourly operating rate represents the major costs of equipment operation, such as fuel and oil lubrication, field repairs, tires, expendable parts, and supplies.